 At last he brings us back to the domain of human action,

 “It is a magnificent universe of incredibly glorious space, time, and energy.
 Let us go proudly along!
-Our social and spiritual evolution appears to be in our own hands; it does not await the slow flow or vast amounts of time, such as out bodies would require for a significant step in evolution.”9
+Our social and spiritual evolution appears to be in our own hands; it does not await the slow flow or vast amounts of time, such as our bodies would require for a significant step in evolution.”9

 Analogous to the fundamental entities of the universe are perhaps five fundamental entities in the cosmopolis of humanity – respect for human life, humility, charity and altruism, reverence for the grand phenomena of existence, and growth in knowledge and spirit.
 He thinks these parameters lead us to a lifetime of service, world citizenship, world-mindedness, a human bill of rights, and respect for the individual.10